mzusin/mz-particles/src/docs/data/pages/1-main/2-settings.md

 ## Properties

 - **particlesNumber: number** - The number of particles to be created in the system.
 If this property is required.

+- **particlesColors?: string[]** - An array of strings representing the possible colors for the particles.
+The colors can be specified in any valid CSS color format (e.g. "#FFFFFF", "rgb(255, 0, 0)", "hsl(120, 100%, 50%)").
+If this property is not specified or if the array is empty, the particles will be given random colors.

 - **canvasWidth?: number|string** - The width of the canvas on which the particles will be drawn.
 This can be specified as a number (in pixels) or as a string with a unit of measurement (e.g. "100%", "500px").
 If this property is not specified, the default value of **600px** will be used.